felpthefelpo/felpthefelpo/README.md

 <h2>## ⛩ Hi!
 I'm Felipe and this is my profile!
 Welcome ⛩</h2>

-- 📚 studying Python
+- 📚 studying backend and machine learning with Django and Python atm
-- 🐱‍💻 framework: Django
 - 🎯 My main goal is to become better than i was (always) </i>